MerginMaps/docs/src/manage/project-advanced.md

 ### Delete a project using the Mergin Maps plugin
 Using the <QGISPluginName />, you can delete a Mergin project either locally on your PC or on the Mergin server.
 To be able to delete the project on the Mergin server, you need to first delete the files locally.

-1. in QGIS, go to the Mergin entry in the Browser panel
+1. In QGIS, go to the Mergin entry in the Browser panel
-2. right-click on the project name and select **Remove locally**.
+2. Right-click on the project name and select **Remove locally**.
 This will remove the project from your PC, but the project will be still available on the Mergin server.
 You will be able to download the project again.
-3. right-click on the project name again name and select **Remove from server** option.
+3. Right-click on the project name again name and select **Remove from server** option.
 This will remove the Mergin project completely.

 ::: warning
 This operation cannot be undone and the project data are permanently deleted.